shamsiddins3608/sep10-freedom-project/prep/content.md

 Artificial Intelligence & Automation: Some of the best solutions employ artificial intelligence to detect clashes, optimize design, and use predictive modeling to identify and resolve problems automatically prior to   construction.

+## Part B: Future Technology

+CONSTRUCTION

+* Holographic Building Schematic
+  * You can use a projector or special glasses that show the holograph of the building.
+  * You can make it so that you only see one part of the holograph.
+  * You can see what things are in its wrong place.

+* Safety Boots
+  * If you fall from a high place when building, it uses a special sensor to detect it, and slow down your fall.
+  * You can adjust the size of the shoes.
+  * You can make the shoes any design you'd like.

+* Special Glasses
+  * You can use your imagination to edit the schematic of the building.
+  * You can use it to protect your eyes.
+  * You can use it to see how much materials you need to build something.